 Bayesian infinite mixture models are useful both as nonparametric estimation methods and as a way of uncovering latent class structure that can explain the dependencies among the model variables.
-Such models express a distribution as a mixture of simpler distributions without a priori restricting the number of mixture components which is stochastic and datadriven.
-In many contexts, a countably infinite mixture is also a more realistic model than a mixture with a small fixed number of components or "types".
+Such models express a distribution as a mixture of simpler distributions without a priori restricting the number of mixture components which is stochastic and data-driven.
+In many contexts, a countably infinite mixture is also a more realistic model than a mixture with a small fixed number of components.

 Even though their theoretical foundations were developed early (Ferguson, 1973; Antoniak, 1974; Lo, 1984), infinite mixture models have only recently become computationally feasible for practical implementation on larger data sets with the development of Markov chain Monte Carlo (MCMC) methods (Escobar and West, 1995; Neal, 2000).
-In economics, Bayesian infinite mixture models are becoming increasingly popular with recent applications in treatment effects (Chib and Hamilton, 2002), autoregressive panel data (Hirano, 2002), finance (Jensen and Maheu, 2010), latent heterogeneity in discrete choice models (Kim, Menzefricke, and Feinberg, 2004; Burda, Harding, and Hausman, 2008), contingent valuation models (Fiebig, Kohn, and Leslie, 2009), and instrumental variables (Conley, Hansen, McCulloch, and Rossi, 2008).
+Bayesian infinite mixture models are becoming increasingly popular.
+Among the many areas of applications are treatment effects (Chib and Hamilton, 2002), autoregressive panel data (Hirano, 2002), finance (Jensen and Maheu, 2010), latent heterogeneity in discrete choice models (Kim, Menzefricke, and Feinberg, 2004; Burda, Harding, and Hausman, 2008), contingent valuation models (Fiebig, Kohn, and Leslie, 2009), and instrumental variables (Conley, Hansen, McCulloch, and Rossi, 2008).
+There is a growing number of applications in pattern recognition and other fields of machine learning (see, e.g., Fan and Bouguila, 2013), in biology (see, e.g., Lartillot, Rodrigue, Stubbs, and Richer, 2013), in network traffic (see, e.g., Ahmed, Song, Nguyen, and Han, 2012), in DNA profiling (see, e.g., Zhang, Meng, Liu, and Huang, 2012), and other fields.